Cumulocity-IoT/cumulocity-smart-echart-widget/README.md

 **3. Data Source(API / Datahub)** :  Either API or Datahub.

     3.1.
-API : Provide the API url.
+API : Provide the API url and listname.
     3.2.
-Datahub : Provide the Datahub Url and SQL query to access the data.
+Datahub : Provide the Datahub Url and SQL query to access the data.If required add the limit to restrict the no. of records fetched.
     NOTE: Datahub should be on the same tenant and user must have permission to access datahub.
+    3.3.
+Microservice : Provide the relative URL.